NextDev65/ScriptBox/appscmd/.README/GetHub.md

 - `Repo`: The name of the GitHub repository.

+-  `FileName`: The name of the file in release assets.

 - `RegexPattern`: A regular expression pattern used to filter release assets by name.

 **Note:** The `Token` parameter is currently commented out but can be uncommented and used for authentication if necessary.